-If you use some of the tactics I mention above to change peoples’ mood, you’ll notice that you will start closing a lot more deals.
+If you use some of the tactics I mention above to change people’s mood, you’ll notice that you will start closing a lot more deals.

 A good salesperson will use a combination of logic and emotions to close deals.
-Using just logic or emotions by itself isn’t effective, so you have to get better at reading people and mixing up your pitch by using both of those elements.
+Using just logic or emotions by themselves isn’t effective, so you have to get better at reading people and mixing up your pitch by using both of those elements.